-Video and audio interfaces can also be the root of crashes.
-One thing I’ll do if PP keeps crashing is disconnect my I/O device.
+Video and audio interfaces can also be the root of Premiere Pro crashes.
+One thing I’ll do if PP keeps crashing is to disconnect my I/O device.
 If this improves stability, you’ve found your cause.
 Make sure you’re running the latest drivers and your devices’ firmware is current.

 A common but obvious cause of a slow-down or crash in Premiere Pro can be the hard drive(s) attached.
-If playback skips frames and generally struggles, you can start by knocking the resolution down to a quarter in the playback window.
+If playback skips frames and struggles, start by knocking the resolution down to a quarter in the playback window.

-In my opinion, for the most reliable playback of media when editing, I advise only using either a RAID or SSD to hold media.
-Cheap external hard drives (even if they say USB 3) are not suitable to run multiple streams of media or 4K video.
-USB 3 or Thunderbolt only refer to the type of cable connecting the drive to the computer.
+I advise only using either a RAID or SSD for the most reliable playback of media when editing.
+Cheap external hard drives (even USB 3) are not suitable to run multiple streams of media or 4K video.
+USB 3 or Thunderbolt only refers to the type of cable connecting the drive to the computer.
 Ensure the actual hard drive(s) inside the enclosure are fast enough for your content.

 Here’s how to do it on a Mac:

 - Launch Terminal (From the Finder hit ⌘ + Space Bar and type Terminal.
 Or launch from the macOS LaunchPad).